serenity-is/docs/tutorials/movies/filtering_with_multiple_genre_list.md

 Actually there is only one quick filter now, but we want to play safe.

 Next step is to set the *handler* method.
-This is where a quick filter object reads the editor value and applies it to request's *Criteria* or *EqualityFilter* parameters, just before its submitted to list service.
+This is where a quick filter object reads the editor value and applies it to request's *Criteria* (if multiple)  or *EqualityFilter* (if single value) parameters, just before its submitted to list service.

 ```ts
 genreListFilter.handler = h => {